Obafemi Awolowo University massacre: Massacre

-Of the targets of the massacre Lanre Adeleke (Legacy) managed to escape by jumping from a balcony after hearing the gunfire.
+Of the targets, Lanre "Legacy" Adeleke escaped by jumping from a balcony after hearing the gunfire.
 "Dexter", the Chief of the Kegites, also escaped unharmed.
-George Iwilade (Afrika), the Secretary-General of the Students' Union and a Law student was not so lucky.
-Upon entering his room the Black Axe "shot him immediately in the head.
-Then they smashed his head with their axe to make sure he was dead".
+Law student, George "Afrika" Iwilade, the Secretary-General of the Students' Union, was shot in the head and killed, the only successfully assassinated target.
+Iwilade had been targeted due to his involvement in the 7 March arrests.
+The other four killed were incidental casualties.